daviddev90/daviddev90.github.io/_posts/2023-08-03-LeetCode_Javascript~3_-_Longest_Substring_Without_Repeating_Characters.md

-### Solution using Sliding Window, Using Map to reduce time Complexity.
+### Improved Solution, Using Map.

+This solution use map to enhance Time Complexity.

 https://leetcode.com/problems/longest-substring-without-repeating-characters/submissions/